A detailed list of all the best things to do in Phuket, Thailand.

 There are so many things to see in Phuket that cater to any sort of traveller.

-Cheap ferries and boat tours connect Phuket with the other islands in the Andaman Sea, so you can easily base yourself in Phuket and take day trips to the other surrounding islands.
+Cheap ferries and boat tours connect Phuket with the other islands in the Andaman Sea.
+So you can easily base yourself in Phuket and take day trips to the other surrounding islands like James Bond Island in Phang Nga Bay or Koh Phi Phi.

 Or, you could conveniently fit Phuket into an island-hopping extravaganza.